 What Are The Reasons For Prophecies In The Bible?

 Mankind has one thing in common: the inability to learn unless told.
-Thus, it is imperative that God take action to shake His people out of their stupor.
+Thus, God must take action to shake his people out of their stupor.

-To Warn The People And Prove The Authority of God’s Words
+To Warn People And Prove The Authority of God’s Words

 God spoke to the prophet Jeremiah: “Then the word of the LORD came to me, saying: “O house of Israel, can I not do with you as this potter?” says the LORD.